It’s important to eat a balanced diet. Make sure you choose foods from the 5 food groups. The amounts you need vary

-Also called food supplements or vitamin pills, dietary supplements may fill any nutritional gaps in your diet.
-But most people don’t need them.
+Dietary supplements are also called food supplements or vitamins, and may fill any nutritional gaps in your diet.
+But most people don't need them.

 Healthy eating over 60

 Healthy food swaps

-Iodine is essential for making proteins and for the growth of your bones and nerves.
-Here's how to get enough iodine in your diet.
+Iodine is essential for your cells to make proteins, and to build your bones and nerves.
+Learn about how to get enough iodine in your diet.

-The best source of iron is animal-based foods like meat and eggs (called 'haem iron') but many plant-based foods are also rich in (non-haem) iron.
+The best sources of iron are animal-based foods like meat and eggs (called 'haem iron'), but many plant-based foods also contain (non-haem) iron.

 Getting your daily protein is essential to a healthy diet, especially at certain times of your life when your cells need to grow or repair.

 Reading food labels

-Food labels contain detailed nutritional information about packaged foods which can help you make informed decisions about your daily diet.
+Food labels contain detailed nutrition information about packaged foods.
+Learn how to make informed decisions when shopping for food for your family.